Elder Overseas Scholarship: History

 In 1882 a call was made by the newly established Royal College of Music to philanthropists around the world for a once-off donation of £3,000 to sponsor, perpetually, an eligible young musician to three years of tuition at the school.

-Mr (later Sir) W. J. Clarke of Melbourne was an early responder, stipulating that his scholarships would be allocated by competition open to residents of the Colony of Victoria.
+Mr (later Sir) W. J. Clarke of Melbourne was an early responder, creating the Clarke Scholarship, which he stipulated would be restricted to residents of the Colony of Victoria.

 The editor of the South Australian Register greeted this donation in an article about the college, urging wealthy men of South Australia to follow suit, pointedly mentioning great musicians of the past whose wealthy patrons were remembered honorably as a result — Prince Esterhazy and Haydn, and Prince Lichnowski and Mozart and Beethoven were instanced.

 In 1883 Sir Thomas Elder inaugurated the Elder Overseas Scholarship to the college, awarded through competition.

 The advertisement for the first competition read, in part: